An entry-level Amex charge card that earns Membership Rewards points.

 |Rewards Points Expiry||Never|

-Redeem your Membership Rewards points for dining, shopping or travel rewards for up to 1% back in value.
+Redeem your Membership Rewards points for dining, shopping or travel rewards, typically for up to 1% back in value.

 Membership Rewards points.

-Earn 1x Membership Rewards points when you book through American Express Travel and 2x points on all other purchases.
+Earn 2x Membership Rewards points when you book through American Express Travel and 1x points on all other purchases.
 Redeem your points for dining, shopping and travel rewards.
-The points you earn with this card can appear weak compared with the Premier Rewards Gold Card from American Express by American Express, which earns you 3x points on flights, 2x points at US restaurants, gas stations and supermarkets and 1x points on everything else.
-But keep in mind that the Gold Card costs $195 a year, versus the Green Card’s $95.
+The points you earn with this card can appear weak compared to the American Express® Gold Card, which earns you 3x points on eligible flights, 4x points at US restaurants, 4x points at US supermarkets on up to $25,000 per calendar year in purchases (then 1x points) and 1x points on everything else.
+But keep in mind that the American Express® Gold Card costs $250 a year, versus the American Express® Green Card‘s $95.